HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 It's worth reiterating, this segmentation is hard.
 These are rough estimates based on the data available and some miscategorization is inevitable.
 It's also the first year we've used this scoring method and is something we can refine in years to come.

-To minimize this, we've set a high bar for what qualifies as Pre-rendered and Hybrid.
+To minimize this, we've set a high bar for what qualifies as Prerendered and Hybrid.
 It's likely these categories are larger than represented in this report.

 ## Analysis